 Longways sets of four couples...
-So you need a partner and you join up with 3 other couples.
+So you need a partner⬀ and you join up with 3 other couples.
 Men on one side, ladies on the other.
 It's good to make sure that you know where your set 'starts' and 'stops' (and, once you've got four couples, make sure any further couples don't attach themselves to 'your' set).

-The easy way is that the lady carries on with her left arm turn with the last man until she is facing down the outside of the set and launches herself down behind the line of men.
+The easy way is that the lady carries on with her left arm turn with the last man.
+That is keep that last turn of the Strip the Willow going, until she is facing down the outside of the set and launches herself down behind the line of men.
 Her partner just has to stay out the way, make it clear and obvious that the lady needs to make the most of the left hand turn and join in with the arch when she's heading down the set.